TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 24/Numbers 24.21.md

 ---

-And he looked on the Kenite, and took up his parable, and said, Strong is thy dwelling-place, And thy nest is set in the rock.
+He looked at the Kenite, and took up his parable, and said, "Your dwelling place is strong.
+Your nest is set in the rock.